unoplatform/uno.extensions/doc/Reference/Markup/Binding101.md

 }
 ```

-Sometimes you may want to update the format of the value before it is displayed.
-In this case you can use the `Convert` method to provide a converter to the binding.
+Sometimes, you may want to update the format of the value before it is displayed.
+In this case, you can use the `Convert` method to provide a converter to the binding.

 ```cs
 public partial class MainPage : Page